SRombauts/shared_ptr/README.md

  - a STL implementation (even an old one, like those provided with VC6/eVC4 should work)

+### Installation

-To use it in your project, you only need to include the shared_ptr.hpp source files in your project code base.
+To use this shared_ptr implementation, you only need to include the shared_ptr.hpp file from the source code of your projects.

 ## Getting started
 ### About std::shared_ptr: